GeoscienceAustralia/BAL/docs/training/execution.rst

 Once the input datasets have been specified and the other options set, you can now click the :guilabel:`OK` button to execute the analysis.
-When the analysis runs, a dialog window will appear and start displaying a series of messages.
+When the analysis runs, a dialogue window will appear and start displaying a series of messages.

 .. figure:: /docs/images/001_bal_calculation_progress.png